kovidgoyal/calibre/manual/conversion.rst

 You can also change settings in the conversion dialog for each book conversion.
-When you convert a book, calibre remembers the settings you used for that book, so that if you convert it again, the saved settings for the individual book will take precedence over the defaults set in Preferences.
-You can restore the individual settings to defaults by using the :guilabel:`Restore to defaults` button in the individual book conversion dialog.
-You can remove the saved settings for a group of books by selecting all the books and then clicking the edit metadata button to bring up the bulk metadata edit dialog, near the bottom of the dialog is an option to remove stored conversion settings.
+When you convert a book, calibre remembers the settings you used for that book, so that if you convert it again, the saved settings for the individual book will take precedence over the defaults set in :guilabel:`Preferences`.
+You can restore the individual settings to defaults by using the :guilabel:`Restore defaults` button in the individual book conversion dialog.
+You can remove the saved settings for a group of books by selecting all the books and then clicking the :guilabel:`Edit metadata` button to bring up the bulk metadata edit dialog, near the bottom of the dialog is an option to remove stored conversion settings.

 When you Bulk Convert a set of books, settings are taken in the following order (last one wins):